4 Days

 Essential Advice for First-Time Visitors

-The Short Mardi Himal Trek is an excellent introductory trek to Himalayan trekking.
+The Short Mardi Himal Trek is an excellent introductory trek in the Himalayas.
 The trek is not quite that long, yet it has remarkable vistas.
 Due to the rapid increase in the route, a gradual yet steady walk is significant.
+It is important to pack the right attire, such as a warm base layer, a fleece jacket, and a windproof jacket, to stay in control of the ever-changing temperatures.

 Packing List and Gear Checklist